jmickle66666666/DoomUnity/README.md

 # Can I play doom in this yet?

-Kinda? you can run around levels!
+Kinda? you can run around levels and look at monsters!

 To get the engine running in Unity, just pop a gameobject in an empty scene and add the `GameSetup` component, and attach the `VanillaPlayer` prefab to the player prefab option.
 You can enter and commandline arguments here, too.